 - All creditors must be identified, and all debts must be valued

 - All assets must be identified and valued

 - The priority of debts must be established

 - The estate executor, the estate administrator, or the court must decide how the debts will be paid

 You don't want to make a mistake that could result in estate litigation.
-Accordingly, if you have any questions about paying estate debt or administering the estate, we encourage you to contact our experienced Louisiana succession lawyers for an initial consultation.
+Accordingly, if you have any questions about paying estate debt or administering the estate, we encourage you to contact our experienced Louisiana succession lawyers and get started on your case today.